 The relationship between ISO PPC and insurance rates is complex.
 Based on experience and evaluation, the cost benefit of improving the District’s ISO PPC rating is in the best interest of the District and its patrons.
 The District is currently (Summer 2019) under evaluation by ISO PPC and is awaiting the results.
 Those results will be made public as soon as they are released.ISO Updated Report - Effective March 1, 2020

 Residences within the City Limits of Philomath are rated at a 4 PPC.
-Residences within our Fire District (the green shading) AND within the above circles (indicationg a 5 mile radius of one of our 3 fire stations) are rated an 8B PPC.
-Residences outside the 5-mile radius of any of our stations are rated at a 10 PPC.
+Residences within our Fire District (the green boundary) AND within the gray zones are now also rated at a 4 PPC.
+Residences not in the grey area are rated at a 10 PPC.
 Residences not included in the green boundaries of the Fire District are considered unprotected by our Fire District, though they may be served by another fire district or department.